blakadder/blog/_posts/2022-10-22-nspanel-pro-secrets.md

 ## Install microG Services

-This tip is from Mephis007 in comments:
+This tip is from Mephis007 in comments, published here with edits:

 You can also install [microG](https://microg.org/) services to use apps that require Google Play services functions.
 I've done it successfully and can now enjoy push notifications on my favourite smarthome app, Jeedom Connect.